TheShovel/irongingot/README.md

 ## Quick Start

-You'll need to compile the server yourself.
+You can download pre-built binaries from the [Releases page](https://github.com/TheShovel/irongingot/releases), or compile the server yourself.
 See the **Compilation** section below for instructions.

 ### Configuration